AdminAnticaptcha/anticaptcha-quality-proof/README.md

 Simple PHP script to verify that Anti-Captcha.com Recaptcha solving API is really working.

+You will need Linux machine with PHP installed.
+Script will not work in Windows.

 You will need to register domain at https://www.google.com/recaptcha/admin .
 Grab site key, secret key and your Anti-Captcha API access key.
 Run the script in terminal and enter these values when prompted.